-- 10. The Department received no comments concerning the petition for variance. - 11.
-For the foregoing reasons, Enviro-Logical Solutions, Inc., has demonstrated that it is entitled to a variance from the prohibition of zones of discharge in rule 62-522.300(3) for its remedial product, with the conditions below. - a.
-Use of the in-situ hydrogen peroxide must be through a Department-approved remedial action plan, or other Department-enforceable document, for an aquifer remediation project and such approval shall not be solely by a delegated local program. - b.
+- 10. The Department received no comments about the petition for variance. - 11.
+For the foregoing reasons, EEC, Inc., has demonstrated that it is entitled to a variance from the prohibition of zones of discharge in rule 62-522.300(3) for its remedial product, with the conditions below. - a.
+Use of the in-situ reductive dechlorination solution using potassium lactate at a contaminated site must be through a Department-approved remedial action plan, or other Department-enforceable document, for an aquifer remediation project and such approval shall not be solely by a delegated local program. - b.
 The discharge to the ground water must be through a Class V, Group 4 underground injection control well which meets all of the applicable construction, operating, and monitoring requirements of chapter 62-528 of the Florida Administrative Code. - c.
-The extent of the zone of discharge for pH shall be a 50foot radius from the point of injection and the duration of the zone of discharge shall be two years.
-This will allow ample time for the temporarily exceeded parameter to return to the secondary drinking water standard set forth in chapter 62-550 of the Florida Administrative Code, or its naturally occurring background level at the site, whichever is less stringent. - d.
+The extent of the zone of discharge for pH, color, chloride, and TDS, shall be a 50-foot radius from the point of injection and the duration of the zone of discharge shall be 280 days.
+This will allow ample time for the temporarily exceeded parameters to return to the drinking water standards set forth in chapter 62-550 of the Florida Administrative Code or their naturally occurring background levels at the site, whichever is less stringent.

+- d.
 The injection of the product shall be at such a rate and volume that no undesirable migration occurs of either the product, its by-products, or the contaminants already present in the aquifer. - e.
-The Department-approved remedial action plan shall address appropriate ground water monitoring requirements associated with the use of the in-situ hydrogen peroxide for remediation based on sitespecific hydrogeology and conditions.
-These shall include the sampling of ground water at monitoring wells located outside the contamination plume, before use of the in-situ hydrogen peroxide, to determine the naturally occurring background levels of pH which is the parameter pertinent to this variance.
-They should also include monitoring of this parameter in ground water downgradient from the injection points for at least one year after active remediation.
+The Department-approved remedial action plan shall address appropriate ground water monitoring requirements associated with the use of the in-situ reductive dechlorination solution using potassium lactate for remediation based on site-specific hydrogeology and conditions.
+These shall include the sampling of ground water at monitoring wells located outside the contamination plume, before use of the in-situ reductive dechlorination solution, to determine the naturally occurring background levels of pH, color, chloride, and TDS which are the parameters pertinent to this variance.
+They should also include monitoring of these parameters in ground water downgradient from the injection points for at least one year after active remediation.